-Arranged alphabetically by author, I am posting the titles of books as I read them in 2019, along with a short review as I complete them.
+Arranged alphabetically by author, I am posting the titles of books as I read them, along with a short review as I complete them.

 I saw this book at She Speaks in the event bookstore and picked it up, then put it down.
 “I don’t need another book — my reading list is a mile long.”
 But I literally couldn’t walk away from it.
 I felt an overwhelming need to buy it.
 And the next day, in one of the sessions I attended, I met the author’s daughter (she was the presenter).
 I told her about how I had felt so compelled to buy the book.
 The title says it all — this book is for prayer warriors.
 The author, the late Mark Bubeck, shared real-life examples of the power of prayer.
 The book is full of references to the verses we can claim in order to pray powerful prayers that are strengthened by the whole Armor of God.
 I was about halfway through when I ordered his other book, “The Adversary” on Amazon.
 It’s the next book on my reading list!
 I’m grateful for a book like this because it’s a tool filled with practical application strategies by a man who clearly lived his life for God… A man who clearly embraced a strong, bold, and confident prayer life.

 What can I say?
 If I know there’s going to be a movie coming out based on a book, I generally try to read the book first.
 “I Still Believe” is an autobiography by Christian-singer Jeremy Camp.
 The book details some of the challenges he’s faced in his life, namely the relationship he had with his first wife, Melissa.
 It’s a beautiful story of faith through heartbreak and loss and choosing to trust God even when we don’t understand why he allows us to go through valleys of grief and pain.